dave-prentice/GroceryCo/README.md

 #GroceryCo Grocery Store Checkout Sample

+This sample application simulates a grocery store checkout.

 By convention the checkout sample application attempts to load three JSON files on startup:

 GroceryItems.json - a list of all items in stock at the shop.